architech-boards/Rialto/source/tip.rst

 Led functions
 -------------

-JenNode board has 2 LEDs, one blue and one red, which indicate the following features
+Rialto board has 2 LEDs, one blue and one red, which indicate the following features

 **Coordinator**